-- 1. The facility shall be designed, located and constructed to minimize flood damage, excavation and loss of native vegetation and to avoid raising flood levels.
-Facilities and roads located within a floodway may be permitted only where a registered professional engineer certifies based on hydrologic and hydraulic analysis performed in accordance with standard engineering practice that encroachments shall not result in any increase in flood levels during the occurrence of the base flood discharge.
-Utilities necessary to serve permitted development, or a single family home on a legally-approved lot-of-record, may be permitted only where a registered professional engineer or architect certifies based on hydrologic and hydraulic analysis performed in accordance with standard engineering practice that encroachments shall not result in any increase in flood levels during the occurrence of the base flood discharge, and that water quality will not be adversely affected. - 2.
-Water supply and sanitary sewer facilities shall be designed, located and constructed to avoid infiltration of floodwaters into the system, and to avoid discharges from such facilities to floodwaters, streams and wetlands. - 3.
-On-site septic systems, waste disposal systems, and private wells shall be prohibited within the FSH overlay district. - D. Structural Elevation Report.
+- 2. Water supply and sanitary sewer facilities shall be designed, located and constructed to avoid infiltration of floodwaters into the system, and to avoid discharges from such facilities to floodwaters, streams and wetlands. - 3.
+On-site septic systems, waste disposal systems, and private wells shall be prohibited within the FSH overlay district. - DE.
+Structural Elevation Report.
 An application for any substantially improved structure, nonresidential structure or manufactured dwelling within the area of special flood hazard shall include the elevation, referenced to mean sea level, of the lowest floor, of the bottom of the lowest horizontal structural member (for manufactured dwellings), or the elevation to which the structure will be flood-proofed.
 The elevation of the lowest floor, and any basement area and the elevation of the service facilities/mechanical equipment shall also be provided.
-A professional engineer registered in Oregon shall prepare the structural elevation certificate. - E. Existing Residential Structures (including new construction allowed per Subsection 17.60.40.B.3.).
-Improvements and substantial improvements to an existing residential structure (including manufactured dwellings) or replacement of a single family residence per Subsection 17.60.20.B.8. in a flood-prone area shall comply with the following: - Improvements shall be adequately anchored to prevent flotation, collapse, or lateral movement resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 2.
+A professional engineer registered in Oregon shall prepare the structural elevation certificate. - EG. Existing Residential Structures (including new construction allowed per Subsection 17.60.40.B.3.).
+Improvements and substantial improvements to an existing residential structure (including manufactured dwellings) or replacement of a single family residence per Subsection 17.60.20.B.8. in a flood-prone area shall comply with the following: - 1.
+Improvements shall be adequately anchored to prevent flotation, collapse, or lateral movement resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 2.
 Materials used shall be resistant to flood damage; - 3.
 Utilities shall be designed and/or located to prevent water from entering or accumulating within the components during flooding; - 4.
 The lowest floor (including basement) shall be elevated at least one foot above the base flood level; - 5.
-Fully enclosed areas below the lowest floor used solely for vehicle parking or building access or storage in an area other than a basement shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters and shall either be designed and certified by a registered professional engineer or architect or meet or exceed the following minimum criteria; - A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+Fully enclosed areas below the lowest floor used solely for vehicle parking or building access or storage in an area other than a basement shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters and shall either be designed and certified by a registered professional engineer or architect or meet or exceed the following minimum criteria; - a.
+A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
-Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.

-- F. Existing Non-Residential Structures.
+Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters. - FH.
+Existing Non-Residential Structures.
 Improvements and substantial improvements to existing non-residential structures within the floodplain shall comply with one of the following: - 1.
 Elevate the lowest floor (including basement) at least one foot above the base flood level and ensure that any area below the elevated lowest floor meets the requirements of paragraph E.5. and E.5.a., above; - 2.
 Walls and utilities of structures below the base flood level shall be floodproofed so that the structure is watertight with walls substantially impermeable to the passage of water and structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 A registered professional engineer or architect shall develop and/or review structural design, specifications, and plans for the construction, and shall certify that the design and methods of construction are in accordance with accepted standards of practice for meeting the applicable provisions of NFIP Regulations per Volume 44 of the Code of Federal Regulations.